triton-inference-server/hugectr_backend/README.md

 docker run --gpus=1 --rm -it nvcr.io/nvidia/merlin/merlin-inference:22.02  # Start interaction mode
 ```

 **NOTE**: As of HugeCTR version 3.0, the HugeCTR container is no longer being released separately.
 If you're an advanced user, you should use the unified Merlin container to build the HugeCTR Training or Inference Docker image from scratch based on your own specific requirements.
-You can obtain the unified Merlin container by logging into NGC or by going [here](https://github.com/NVIDIA/HugeCTR/tree/master/tools/dockerfiles).
+You can obtain the unified Merlin container by logging into NGC or by going [here](https://github.com/NVIDIA-Merlin/Merlin/blob/main/docker/inference/dockerfile.ctr).

 ### Build the HugeCTR Backend from Scratch
-Before you can build the HugeCTR Backend from scratch, you must first compile HugeCTR, generate a shared library (libhugectr_inference.so), and build HugeCTR.
+Before you can build the HugeCTR Backend from scratch, you must first compile HugeCTR, generate a shared library (libhuge_ctr_inference.so), and build HugeCTR.
 The default path where all the HugeCTR libraries and header files are installed in is /usr/local/hugectr.
 Before building HugeCTR from scratch, you should download the HugeCTR repository and the third-party modules that it relies on by running the following commands:
 ```
 git clone https://github.com/NVIDIA/HugeCTR.git
 cd HugeCTR